 This is the risk of a break in service to customers due to events beyond the Society's control.
 The main risks are around the ongoing provision of our service to members.
 The Board has set a low tolerance to business continuity, meaning that a major disruption in services would be accepted for up to 3 working days.
 The Society has a documented Business Continuity Plan and has invested in outsourced disaster recovery facilities in order to minimise any impact on customer service.
-Online backups are performed daily and data restoration from the online back-up is subject to annual testing.
-Work is ongoing to adhere to the Operational Resilience requirements due by March 2022 - this is not to replace the BC process but to complement it in the early stages of a breach through tolerances and risk based stress testing.
+Online back-ups are performed daily and data restoration from the online back-up is subject to annual testing.